LybrialsGit/SpringCloud/README.md

 ```

 The `bus-refresh` endpoint can be called on any service.
 It will automatically
-trigger the configuration refresh of all services (using rabbitmq and spring cloud bus).
+trigger the configuration refresh of all services (using kafka and spring cloud bus).

 ## Using Zuul gateway